Sparronator9999/YAMDCC/README.md

 Users of other laptop brands will need to look up instructions for their laptop.

-### How does this program work?

-YAMDCC works by accessing your laptop's embedded controller (aka, the EC).
-Many settings that can be configured with MSI Center are stored here, including fan curve, performance mode, and the Win/Fn key swap setting.

 ### Dark mode?

 Due to WinForms limitations, no.